 Explore scenic walks and cycleways on the Hibiscus Coast or further afield through the AT and AC links.
 Try coastal paths, bush trails or family-friendly rides.
 Perfect for burning off energy and spotting local wildlife.
 Again, let us know your favourite for family fun!

-Don’t forget your local library!
+Remember if you're looking for indoor activities for the kids that are free the kids will love family fun at your local library!
 From craft sessions and storytimes to school holiday programs, Hibiscus Coast and North Shore libraries have plenty to offer.

 No need for bored kids these holidays!
-Let the adventures begin! 🌈
+Let the adventures begin!

 When the rain’s pouring down and outdoor adventures are off the table, keeping the kids entertained indoors can feel like a challenge.
 But with a little planning (and a dash of imagination), you can turn a dreary day into a memory-making one!